What a great way for people in the community to get some help and a great way for students to learn some practical lawyering skills.

 The Tax Clinic is a one semester clinical program that is offered to 6 students in both the fall and spring semesters.
 Students are awarded 6 credits for the program.

 Four (4) credits are for casework and two(2) credits are for class work.
-The Tax Clinic is taught by Clinical Professor Diana L. Leyden.
+The Tax Clinic is taught by Assistant Clinical Professor Lisa Perkins.
 Any second-, third- or fourth-year day or evening division student who has completed a J.D. federal income tax course may enroll in the Tax Clinic.
 The Tax Clinic consists of three components:

 - Tutorial: One hour each week each two member team of students meet with the Director to discuss their cases; and